|Motor management system:||Bosch Motronic 7.9.1|

 Due to the voltage drop in the ground connection, the MAF sensor generated a higher output signal.
 A higher MAF sensor signal means more air entering the cylinder, requiring more fuel for optimal combustion.
 In this case, the MAF sensor signal is too high, causing the ECM to think that more air enters the cylinder than actually does, which results in too much fuel to be injected.
 The excessive amount of fuel causes the mixture to be continuously rich, which was detected by the oxygen sensor, resulting in an error code.

-Measuring with the Automotive scope ATS5004D showed that the oxygen sensor was working fine and the problem had to be found elsewhere in the system.
+Measuring with the Automotive Test Scope ATS5004D showed that the oxygen sensor was working fine and the problem had to be found elsewhere in the system.
 In the end, it turned out that one small connection caused all these problems.